 Tell us briefly about yourself (up to 250 words)

-My name is Michal.
+My name is Michal Levinsky.
 I enjoy learning and new experiences.
 I am open-minded, curious, and confident.
 I grew up in a generally supportive and positive environment, with family and friends as a central part of my life.
 I remember becoming aware early on of the injustices and hardships some people endure and recognizing that I cannot be a bystander.
 The desire to make a contribution and help others make a positive change in their lives led me to become a social worker.
 Later, it became increasingly important for me to utilize my strong cognitive abilities and to satisfy my curiosity and love of learning.
 I chose to enter the world of research, with the goal of trying to make change through an academic platform.
-I currently have three major areas of activity: I am a PhD student, I work at the university's Research Center on Aging, and continue to work as a social worker, assisting people suffering from addiction and former prisoners.
+I currently have three major areas of activity: I am a PhD student at the Hebrew University, I work at the university's Research Center on Aging, and continue to work as a social worker, assisting people suffering from addiction and former prisoners.
 I spend the majority of my time on research, but I view fieldwork, to some degree, as an integral and long-term aspect of my life.
 I feel fortunate to be part of the changes that the people I work with are undergoing.
 Further, I see fieldwork and research as integrated: fieldwork contributes to a higher level of sociological research, while research can lead to insights applicable in fieldwork.

 Describe your Service (up to 120 words)

 For two years, I was a counselor in a school dormitory for elementary-school-aged girls who had been removed from dysfunctional families.
-I helped the girls with a wide range of their daily needs.
+I helped the girls with a wide range of their daily needs and served as a kind of substitute parent.
 These girls came from difficult backgrounds, had deep emotional scars, and were traumatized by being removed from their homes.
 I was still an adolescent myself and unfamiliar with this social reality.
 I had to cope with the complex emotions and behaviors that arose in this setting, without experience or emotional maturity.
 I developed in the face of these challenges.
-I formed deep and long-lasting connections with the girls and the school.
+I formed deep and long-lasting connections with the girls that remain until today.
 This formative experience helped lead me to where I am and who I am today.

 Describe your interests and hobbies (up to 150 words)

-Outside my field work and research (which I love and are important to me) I am interested in a variety of creative arts.
+Outside my field work and research (which I love and are very important to me) I am interested in a variety of creative arts.
 In my spare time, I attend lectures and courses on literature, and continuously rediscover how words affect me and expand my mind.
-I enjoy the visual arts and visit museums around the world.
-I am an amateur photographer.
-I enjoy socializing and spending time with people.
-I am a member of a women's basketball team in Jerusalem.
+I enjoy the visual arts and visit museums around the world, and am also an amateur photographer myself.
+Besides, I enjoy socializing and spending time with people.
+In that vein, I am a member of a women's basketball team in Jerusalem.

 How did you hear about the Azrieli Fellows Program?